GeoscienceAustralia/atmospheric_tomography_laser/doc/AtmosphericTomography-UserManual.md

 ```

 As the above output shows, the script will ask the user for a number of inputs.
 The first input is the name of the file that contains the data.
 The file can be placed anywhere on your filesystem.
 Enter the full path or a path relative to the current directory.
-For instance, if the input file, say gas.2015-05-27.csv,  has been placed in /home/atmospheric-tomography/data, you can enter either
+For instance, if the input file, say gas.csv,  has been placed in /home/atmospheric-tomography/data, you can enter either
 ```
-Enter the input file name :/home/atmospheric-tomography/data/gas.2015-05-27.csv
+Enter the input file name :/home/atmospheric-tomography/data/gas.csv
 ```
 or
 ```
-Enter the input file name : data/gas.2015-05-27.csv
+Enter the input file name : data/gas.csv
 ```

 The script will now ask for the following inputs: the number of iterations for the MCMC simulation, burn in and the thinning variable.
 The script will now execute and display the progress.
 At the end of the execution, three output files will be produced : summary.csv, tau.png and Q.png.
 These files names  will be prefixed with the argument given to the run-tomography script.
 So for this example, since we entered